aanderse/LdapRecord.com/source/docs/models.md

 }
 ```

-You may also want to know whether a model is a direct ancestor of another.
+You may also want to know whether a model is an ancestor of another.
 To
 do so, call the `isAncestorOf()` method:

 ```php